+Put simply, lean construction is maximizing value for the customer and minimizing waste for the builder.
+The “lean” principles come from the concept of lean manufacturing, developed originally in the Toyota Production System by Taiichi Ohno in the years following World War II.
 As such, lean construction is a time-test idea that recently garnered a lot of attention in the construction world, and more and more firms are waking up to its advantages.
 Although the auto industry is very different from construction, many of the Toyota Production System’s lean principles can still benefit contracting organizations immensely.
 Budgets, timeframes, and safety practices are still very important, but adding focus on eliminating common inefficiencies can make contractors far more profitable and productive.

 Components of Lean ConstructionInefficiencies plague the construction industry.
 Although some business owners simply accept these inefficiencies as an inevitable part of the work, there are alternatives.
 Here are some common issues and the lean solutions that tackle them: